VarSamLewis/unittestplus/ReadMe.md

 To-Do
 - [ ] Functions to rollback changes
-- [ ] Function to add custom metrics
 - [ ] Make definition more readable
 - [ ] Do more testing
 - [ ] Add more examples and documentation